Antaryami-Sahoo83/BookMyStay/README.md

 ## Project Title

 Welcome to the repository for our website!
-BookMyShow is aimed at building an engaging and user-friendly website for our hotel using HTML, CSS, and JavaScript DOM.
+BookMyStay is aimed at building an engaging and user-friendly website for our hotel using HTML, CSS, and JavaScript DOM.
 The goal is to showcase our hotel's offerings, provide information to potential guests, and offer an easy-to-use booking system.

 ## Features